Carl Philipp Emanuel Bach: Choral works

 Throughout his lifetime, Bach worked on the Magnificat in D, Wq.
 215. J. S. Bach was alive to hear it in 1749, and C. P. E. continued to revise and perform it as late as 1786.
 The work clearly shows the influence of J.S.
 Bach's own Magnificat, including the striking resemblance of the Deposuit movements in both works.

 His other important choral works include the Heilig (German Sanctus), Wq.
 217, which he performed together with the Credo from his Father's Mass in B minor, the oratorios Die Israeliten in der Wüste, Wq.
 238 and Die Auferstehung und Himmelfahrt Jesu, Wq.
 240, and 21 Passions.

 Unpublished works

-Many of C.P.E.
-Bach's compositions and original manuscripts were stored in the archive of the Sing-Akademie zu Berlin where Bach lived from 1738 to 1768.
+Many of C. P. E. Bach's compositions and original manuscripts were stored in the archive of the Sing-Akademie zu Berlin where Bach lived from 1738 to 1768.
 This archive was packed during the Second World War and hidden to preserve it from Allied bombing, captured and sequestered by USSR forces in 1945, thus long believed lost or destroyed during the war.

-The archive was discovered in Kyiv, Ukraine, in 1999, returned to Berlin in 2001, and deposited in the Staatsbibliothek.
+The archive was discovered in Kyiv, Ukraine, in 1999, returned to Berlin in 2001, and deposited in the Berlin State Library.
 It contained 5,100 musical compositions, none ever printed for the public, including 500 by 12 different members of the Bach family.